Joni-Swiss/hello-world/README.md

 Greetings!

-I am excited to begin my new journey into the world of Git.
+I am excited to begin my new journey into the wonderful world of Git.

 Talk soon,
 -J